zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01FY6MQDI/skill_icon" alt="Coffee Local icon" width="36"> [Coffee Local](skills/B01FY6MQDI)

-*Alexa, ask coffee local what is the list of best midwest coffee shops*
+*Alexa, ask coffee local what is the list of all coffee shops*

 Coffee Local is a guide to the 50 best coffee shops in America;